THREADING STATION EMPLOYEE HANDBOOK

 Should you have any questions about any of the above policy guidelines, please contact your manager.

-XX.
+XVI.
 INTERNET ACCEPTABLE USE POLICY

 The Threading Station has provided access to the Internet for authorized users to support its mission.
 No use of the Internet should conflict with the primary purpose of the Threading Station, its ethical responsibilities or with applicable laws and regulations.
 Each user is personally responsible to ensure that these guidelines are followed.
 Serious repercussions, including termination, may result if the guidelines are not followed.